 The non-recycled components of cellulose insulation are still environmentally preferable to the raw materials of most other insulation types, which are often petrochemical-based (this includes fiberglass).
 Unlike fiberglass, cellulose does not use formaldehyde-based glues, which present a continuing hazard after installation due to off-gassing of formaldehyde.

 Cellulose has great advantages for industrial health and worker safety.
 Toxicity of the raw materials of most insulation types is typically highest during manufacture or installation.
 Neither is an issue with cellulose.

 The sole hazard for cellulose is categorization by OSHA as a dust nuisance, requiring a simple dust mask during installation.
 This compares very favorably to the potential NIOSH cancer risk of fiberglass

 Insulation is Green

 All insulation helps make buildings more energy efficient.
 Using cellulose insulation can contribute to obtaining LEED credits in the US Green Building Council certification program.
 It can earn credit in two categories: the energy and atmosphere energy performance category and the materials and resources recycled content category.

 Cellulose insulation can be very dusty during insulation and it is recommended that a standard dust mask be worn while working.
 The fire retardant boric acid is about as dangerous as table salt.
-There is slight concern over the off gassing of ink from the newspapers but the material is sealed behind walls, and no studies have shown this as an issue.
+There is a slight concern over the off-gassing of ink from the newspapers but the material is sealed behind walls, and no studies have shown this as an issue.